thenineteen/Semiology-Visualisation-Tool/README.md

 ## Branches
 * Master branch - to be used with slicer module for 3D visualisation ** (merged from separate repo (https://github.com/fepegar/EpilepsySemiology))
+* Mappings Calibrations starting at v 1.1.0: use this branch (do not merge with master) for claibration of visualisations of GIF mappings.
 * MegaAnalysis-March2020 branch - original verbose module for development and progress stats ** (thenineteen jupyter backwards compatibility. pre-Beta version)